JensJoschi/variability_timing/methods.md

 but filtered the output by arthropod-related terminology.
 We found 1638 references in the first search, of which we judged 377 potentially relevant, and 62 met all inclusion criteria.
 In the second search we found 2748 references, with 621 potentially relevant and 74 included articles.
 For both searches we did a full forward-citation search on all included articles, and we found 13 and 3 further references, respectively.
 The search results were largely congruent, and altogether there were 78 useful references (624 populations).

 ### 3.3 Inclusion criteria
-12 articles (179 populations) were not accompanied by raw data, tables or figures that allowed further analysis, and the authors were deceased, did no longer have the raw data or did not respond to our emails.
+11 articles (123 populations) were not accompanied by raw data, tables or figures that allowed further analysis, and the authors were deceased, did no longer have the raw data or did not respond to our emails.
 These articles were hence excluded from analysis.
 From the remaining studies we only selected those populations with at least 2 estimates on the sloped part of the population’s PRC and two further estimates to define upper and lower limits, because otherwise the dose-response curve analysis would not allow for a meaningful slope estimate.
 Some PRCs were incomplete but nevertheless eligible for analysis, because the upper and lower limits of diapause could be interpolated from the remaining populations of a study (see below).
 We only included studies with at least 3 remaining populations.
-This procedure left 33 studies with 189 populations.
+This procedure left 34 studies with 217 populations.

 ### 3.4.
 Data extraction
-One study (7 populations) reported the slope and midpoint directly, and the remaining 32 studies presented the raw data as tables (3 studies) or figures (29 studies).
+One study (7 populations) reported the slope and midpoint directly, and 33 studies presented the raw data as tables (4 studies) or figures (29 studies).
 In the latter case we saved the figure and extracted the data with WebPlotDigitizer Version 3.12 (Rohatgi 2017).
 Where neccessary, the day length was then rounded or corrected to match the description in materials and methods of the respective study.
 Y-values that were slightly above 100% or below 0% were set to 100% and 0% respectively.

 ### 3.5 Dose-response curve modelling
 To estimate the midpoints and slopes we modelled diapause with binomial dose response curves in R (R Core Team n.d.).
 This analysis provides lower and upper bounds of photoperiodic induction (we constrained these to range from 0 to 100%), the slope, and the inflection point where 50 % of the individuals are induced (critical day length), so up to four parameters per slope were estimated.
 We expected that all populations of one species have the same lower and upper limit, which reduces the estimation to 2 parameters per slope, plus 2 global parameters per study.
 We also applied the alternative models with only one or no fixed global parameters .We chose the model with lowest AIC.
 If there were multiple models with an AIC difference less than 4, we used the most plausible model.
 [We recorded the standard error along with the estimates of slope, inflection point and upper and lower limits, using the robust sandwich estimation method, which allows deviating from the assumption that residual errors have constant variance (Zeileis 2006).]

 [Three studies lacked vital data on upper or lower limits for some focal populations, but contained further populations that were excluded for lack of points on the sloped part.
 These other populations showed unambigously that the lower and upper limits were 0 and 100%.
 In these cases we performed a 2-parameter does-response curve to allow inclusion of the incomplete populations.]

-Detailed information on number of individuals per point estimate was rarely available (22 populations, 7 studies), as sample sizes were either given as population-level means (4 populations, 1 study) or as global average or range (139 populations, 22 studies), or missed entirely (2 studies, 10 populations).
+Detailed information on number of individuals per point estimate was rarely available (62 populations, 9 studies), as sample sizes were either given as population-level means (4 populations, 1 study) or as global average or range (134 populations, 21 studies), or missed entirely (2 studies, 10 populations).
 We used all data that was provided to weigh the individual points of the PRC.
 We wish to emphasize that a lack of detailed information should not be confused with an unweighted (“vote-count”) meta-analysis, because the sample size (day lengths per population) was always known.
 Rather, the lack of weighing in the PRC estimates lead to slightly less accurate estimates, i.e. the missing information occurred on a lower level (points within population) than the level of replication (population).

-During analysis we removed 7 studies (21 populations) and 22 further populations, because the fitted curves did no longer match the inclusion criteria.
-26 Studies and 146 populations were left.
+During analysis we removed 7 studies (21 populations) and 27 further populations, because the fitted curves did no longer match the inclusion criteria.
+27 Studies and 169 populations were left.

 ### 3.6 Effect size calculation
 We used the critical day length from the dose-response curves to calculate the julian day of winter onset.
 To do so, we used the reported latitude of the sampling location and the day length function from package geosphere (Hijmans 2017).